by yepcode

 }

 The MCP server can expose your YepCode Processes as individual MCP tools, making them directly accessible to AI assistants.
-This feature is enabled by just adding the mcp-tool
+This feature is enabled by specifying process tags in the YEPCODE_MCP_TOOLS environment variable.

 // Input